Ever hear about someone’s latest red point but have trouble relating because the climbing grade is in a rating system you aren’t familiar with?

 Yosemite Decimal System

-North Americans climbers use the Yosemite Decimal System (YDS).
+North American climbers use the Yosemite Decimal System (YDS).

 Despite its namesake, the YDS was not developed in Yosemite but in Tahquitz (a granite climbing area in Southern California).